-Alice is a kid at heart (or, a grownup with a heart for kids).
-Her love of music and literature has prepared her well for narrating children’s books.
+Alice Irizarry is a kid at heart (or a grown-up with a heart for kids).
+Her love for music and literature has prepared her well for narrating children’s books.
 Using a literature-heavy curriculum as a home educator meant many hours of filling her children’s minds and hearts with great stories.
-Reading to her children when they were young was a daily treat, and included many trips to their local library, where the staff knows their family by sight.
+Reading to her children when they were young was a daily treat and included many trips to their local library, where the staff knows Alice and her family by sight.

 Angela Lee is a wife, a mother, and a teacher of 19 years.
 She enjoys life at her Virginia woodland home with her husband, children, and pets.
 An avid reader, she is following her dream of becoming a children’s author.
 In her spare time, she enjoys family, food, music, and fun of all kinds.
 She is well known for her infectious laugh.
 Her students, family, and co-workers think she’s a hoot!
 But for some reason, her teenagers are less enthusiastic.